dhiraj0ryz/SAS-NOTES/README.md

 INTCK says there is a month difference between 25OCT2016 and 03NOV2016.
 But there is no month difference between 01OCT2016 and 31OCT2016.
 How?

-*Example - Using intck function to find the no of times certain mount appears ( count of month).
+*Example - Using intck function to find the no of times certain month appears  ( count of month).

 data temp;
 month1= intck('month', '25OCT2016'd, '03NOV2016'd);